How Weather Data Is Driving Fleets Around Traffic Congestion (and Toward Bigger Bottom Lines)

 At 6:00 AM, Lisa logs into her fleet management dashboard, where weather integrations from NOAA and a private meteorological provider light up her screen.
 A fast-moving front is pushing in from the west, threatening to dump hail and torrential rain over key delivery zones.

-By 6:10 AM, her routing software flags five trucks headed directly into the storm’s path.
-With one click, she approves reroutes that shift those deliveries south – an extra 12 miles total but with clearer skies and flowing traffic.
+By 6:10 AM, she spots five trucks headed directly into the storm’s path.
+Within a few minutes she reroutes those deliveries south – an extra 32 miles total but with clearer skies and flowing traffic.

-By 10:00 AM, a competitor’s truck is jackknifed on the interstate.
+By 10:00 AM, a competitor’s truck is jackknifed on the interstate after hitting black ice.
 Lisa’s fleet?
 On time, dry, and delivering fresh produce to delighted grocers.

 By 5:00 PM, she’s tallied the day’s metrics: no delays, no damage, no overtime pay.